CERTIFICATE OF ORIGIN

 In determining the origin of goods, two different basic criteria are used:-

-ii)"Substantial transformation" where two or more countries are involved in the production of the goods.
-(This refers to manufactured goods.
-The "substantial transformation" interpreted as a substantial change in the customs tariff code numbers used at the time of import and that on export)
+- "substantial transformation" where two or more countries are involved in the production of the goods. (this refers to manufactured goods.
+The "substantial transformation" interpreted as a substantial change in the customs tariff code numbers used at the time of import and that on export).

 The issuing of the Certificate of Origin (COs) is one of the essential services provided by the Kuala Lumpur & Selangor Indian Chamber of Commerce & Industry which has been issuing COs for a number of years.

 The Chamber is authorized by the Malaysian Government to authenticate the Certificate of Origin and other related commercial documents in respect of exports and re-exports from Malaysia.
 The Chamber however does not have authority to authenticate the following types of Certificates of Origin and the applications for such Certificate should be made to the following:-

 - Generalised System of Preference (GSP) Ministry of International Trade and Industry.

 - ASEAN Preferential Trading Arrangement (PTA) Ministry of International Trade and Industry.